-Ahead of World Oceans Day, NSPackaging’s Thomas Parker looks at five organisations aiming to tackle the problem of water pollution
+On World Oceans Day, NS Packaging’s Thomas Parker looks at five organisations aiming to tackle the problem of water pollution

-Of this, research firm Eunomia estimates around 12 million tonnes end up in the world’s oceans each year, with the UN predicting that, if current trends continue, the planet’s waters could contain more plastic than fish by 2050.
+Along with this research from non-profit organisation Plastic Oceans, the UN predicts that, if current trends continue, the planet’s waters could contain more plastic than fish by 2050.

 Efforts have been made by governments and charities to prevent such high levels of entering the oceans, including the Ellen MacArthur Foundation’s New Plastics Economy, which focuses specifically on the circular economy.

 But what about the waste already found in the world’s oceans?

 From scuba divers recovering waste from the depths of the sea, to a floating device designed to capture discarded plastics, we take a look at five organisations looking to clean up the world’s waters.

 The inspiration for 4ocean came during the summer of 2015, when its founders Andrew Cooper and Alex Schulze embarked on a surf trip to Bali, and found beaches covered in plastic.

 After paddling through mounds of waste, the pair returned home with a desire to clean the world’s oceans, and launched the company in January 2017.

 Based in Florida, 4ocean is a global firm that’s actively involved in the removal of waste from the ocean and coastlines, by optimising the latest technology to prevent, intercept and remove waste.